Rotten-LKZ/concisedb/README.md

 ## Usage

-*You can also use other package manager like yarn and pnpm instead*

 1. Install this library

+*You can also use other package managers like yarn and pnpm instead*

 ```bash
 npm install concisedb
 ```

 2. Example code

+*This library also supports `TypeScript`*

 ```javascript
 const ConciseDb = require('concisedb')